 The flexibility of homeschooling, which is important in elementary and middle school, becomes even more crucial during high school.
 While homeschoolers who wish to be prepared for college will need to meet certain requirements, families are allowed the flexibility to adjust the pacing.
 Some kids struggle with algebra but breeze through geometry – or the reverse.
 Homeschooling high school allows you to customize courses to make sure your child learns what he or she needs to.
 If your daughter has already mastered grammar, you may skip it entirely and focus on other areas of English like reading literature or creative writing.

 Busy work isn’t just found in elementary or middle school.
 I regularly hear complaints from students enrolled in brick and mortar schools that there is a lot of time wasted on the high school level.
-I even know of a high school that banned crayons because they were frustrated with teachers giving out so many craft assignments, even in AP classes!
+I even know of a public high school that banned crayons because they were frustrated with teachers giving out so many craft assignments, even in AP classes!
 Completing schoolwork in an efficient manner gives your teen greater freedom to pursue interests, work, volunteer, and spend time with friends and family.

 Develop Personal Responsibility

 One comment I’ve heard from college professors is that they are impressed with the ability of homeschool graduates to take on learning challenges.
 Time at home allows students to learn what it takes to master more challenging material without the constant supervision of everything being broken into tiny little assignments with the possibility of extra credit.
 This common high school practice does not develop good habits for college and as a homeschooler you can avoid this trap and focus on helping your student develop the sorts of skills that will make them successful in college.

 It isn’t for every student, but increasingly homeschool families are looking at the possibility of earning college credits while homeschooling.
 These credits can come through dual enrollment courses, AP, or CLEP testing.
 These early college credits can offer significant savings in college tuition and also improve student’s chance of graduating college on time.